Brassica Napus var. Pabularia

-story: this is a variety of russo-siberian kale. russo-siberian kales are typically milder than other kales, and can be eaten raw. we find it to be sweet, tender, and delicious!
+Story: this is a variety of Russo-Siberian kale.
+Russo-Siberian kales are typically milder than other kales and can be eaten raw.
+We find it to be sweet, tender, and delicious!

-requirements: kale does best in full sun but tolerates partial shade. soil needs to drain well and also be enriched.
+Requirements: kale does best in full sun but tolerates partial shade.
+Soil needs to drain well and also be enriched.

-harvesting: baby kale of this variety is ready for harvest 25 days after sowing, and full-sized leaves can typically be harvested after 50 days, one important tip is to only harvest the outer leaves if you want successional harvests.
+Harvesting: baby kale of this variety is ready for harvest 25 days after sowing, and full-sized leaves can typically be harvested after 50 days, one important tip is only to harvest the outer leaves if you want successional harvests.

 Please remember, if you’re an individual grower you can order up to 3 packets of seeds.
 If you order more than this, you will receive just three packs to begin with.
 This is to ensure we get plenty of data in return and to keep our stocks sustainable for years to come.*